RCEMIP: Radiative-Convective Equilbrium Model Intercomparison Project

 RCEMIP-II

-We are excited to move towards a Phase II of RCEMIP, which will involve simulations with a prescribed analytic SST boundary condition.
+We are excited for Phase II of RCEMIP, which will involve simulations with a prescribed analytic SST boundary condition.
 For more info check out: RCEMIP Simulations and the RCEMIP-II protocol paper.
 Registration for participating in Phase II is now open!

 Click here for Archived Updates